-4. Knowledge and understanding of monitoring safety systems, including the emergency shutdown of any Toxic gases such as benzene, H2S, etc., the MSDS (Marine Safety Data Sheets) and other relevant information and precautions for Toxic gases as listed in ISGOTT should be referred to.
+4. Knowledge and understanding of monitoring and safety systems, including the emergency shutdown system

+Oil tankers operations at sea and while at port requires some basic safety procedure to be observed.
+Prior entering a space which contained or has a risk of the presence of any Toxic gases such as benzene, H2S, etc., the MSDS (Marine Safety Data Sheets) and other relevant information and precautions for Toxic gases as listed in ISGOTT should be referred to.
 Thorough gas checks using suitable Toxic gas detector tubes need to be carried out.